Table of contents

 What happens during decarboxylation?

 A chemical reaction occurs during decarboxylation, transforming acidic cannabinoids into neutral cannabinoids.
-Cannabinoid acids such as CBDA and THCA change into therapeutic, potentially psychoactive compounds when you heat cannabis flower high temperatures.
+Cannabinoid acids such as CBDA and THCA change into therapeutic, potentially psychoactive compounds when you heat cannabis flower at high temperatures.

 Is decarboxylation necessary for edibles?